Iliac artery aneurysm

 Iliac artery aneurysms are associated with abdominal aortic aneurysms (AAA); 10-20% of AAAs involve the iliac arteries.

 Isolated iliac artery aneurysm are uncommon, accounting for <2% of abdominal aneurysms.
 The common iliac artery is most commonly involved (70%), whereas the internal iliac artery is involved in 25%.
 Iliac artery aneurysms are bilateral in approximately 30% cases.
 External iliac arterial involvement is very rare 1-2.

 They are more common in men.
 The incidence rises with age.

 Enlarged iliac arteries <3.0 cm tend to be asymptomatic and discovered incidentally on imaging studies.
 Occasionally they present with mass effect and cause compression with gastrointestinal, genitourinary (hydronephrosis) and neurologic symptoms (sciatica).
 Ruptured aneurysms present with acute abdominal pain and shock.
-Patients may also present with leg cellulitis, oedema or claudication.
+Patients may also present with leg cellulitis, edema or claudication.